Skip to content

 Now let me show you what this looks like with real data.
 Take a product selling at $29.99 on Amazon.

 Most sellers see $29.99 in revenue and mentally subtract COGS.
 They estimate they are making 40% margins.
-But once you layer in Amazon referral fees (typically 15%), FBA fulfillment fees ($5-$7 for a standard-size item), advertising cost per unit, return rate costs, and storage fees, the real margin is often half of what they assumed.
+But once you layer in Amazon referral fees (typically 15%), FBA fulfillment fees (roughly $3 to $7 for a standard-size item, depending on size tier and weight), advertising cost per unit, return costs, storage fees, and the per-unit charges Amazon added in 2024 that almost nobody models — inbound placement on every unit you ship in, and the low-inventory-level fee whenever your days of supply dip under 28 — the real margin is often half of what they assumed.

 This is not a hypothetical.
 Across the brands we manage, we consistently see sellers overestimating their margins by 10-15% because Seller Central does not consolidate all costs into a single view.